Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Variational Method

 \subsection{Example: VAE}

+Variational methods maximize $\E_{q(x)}\log p(x)$ by maximizing its ELBO.
 Let me demonstrate a variational method performed on a VAE (\refex{ex:vae}).
 Let $p^*(\rx)$ be the ground-truth distribution of $\rx$, $p(\rx)$ be its current estimate, $q(\rx)$ be its dataset distribution, and $q(\rz|\rx)$ be its variational distribution, which is represented by an \emph{encoder} neural network that maps an image to a latent state.
 The design of $q(\rz|\rx)$ is arbitrary and can be done separately from the generative model.
 It is considered an approximation of the \emph{true posterior} $p(\rz|\rx)$.

 Using a variational posterior $q(\rz|\rx)$, it derives the lower bound of the objective as follows:

 \refeqs{eq:vae-0}{eq:vae-1} simply multiplies $1=\frac{\green{q(z|x)}}{\green{q(z|x)}}$. \refeqs{eq:vae-1}{eq:vae-2} is the definition of expectation (\refdef{def:expectation}). \refeqs{eq:vae-2}{eq:vae-3} used Jensen's inequality (\reftheo{theo:jenssen}) that exchanges \blue{expectation} and \red{logarithm}. \refeqs{eq:vae-4}{eq:vae-5} is a definition of KL divergence (\refdef{def:kl}).
 When $q(\rz|\rx)$ is expressive enough and when the ELBO is maximized, then $q(\rz|\rx)=p(\rz|\rx)$. \refsec{sec:expectation} discusses the details of how to actually \emph{compute} each term in \refeq{eq:vae-5} that includes expectations $\E$ and $\KL$.
 Finally, I mention an autoencoder: